rajan596/Devs-Journal/database/main.md

 Transaction: When sequence of queries are grouped as one.

 Isolation: How 2 parallel transaction can affect each other.
-2 Transactions are isolated is queries in one transaction do not affect queries in other transaction.
+2 Transactions are isolated if queries in one transaction do not affect queries in other transaction.

 ### Read Uncommitted
 - With this isolation level read queries may get dirty reads as well.